 Corsica is the perfect place for a wedding in Corsica or a romantic honeymoon but still a perfect choice for a family beach holiday.

 Corsica lies in the Mediterranean Sea, a territory of France, it covers an area of 8,680 sq km.
-The Strait of Bonifacio separates Corsica from the Italian island of Sardinia to the South and the French Riviera; just 160 km south west of the island.
-Corsica has 1000 kms of coast, of which 300 are beach.
+The Strait of Bonifacio separates Corsica from the Italian island of Sardinia to the South and the French Riviera; just 160 km southwest of the island.
+Corsica has 1000 kms of the coast, of which 300 are beaches.

-The islands capital Ajaccio, birthplace of Napoleon Bonaparte, is one of Corsica most visited locations, the French-Mediterranean city is a delight, especially the narrow streets that wind through the older parts of town.
-There is plenty of opportunity to visit the monuments and museums devoted to Napoleonic lore, but Corsica’s real attraction lies in nature, not in artefacts
+The island’s capital Ajaccio, the birthplace of Napoleon Bonaparte, is one of Corsica’s most visited locations, the French-Mediterranean city is a delight, especially the narrow streets that wind through the older parts of town.
+There is plenty of opportunities to visit the monuments and museums devoted to Napoleonic lore, but Corsica’s real attraction lies in nature, not in artifacts